mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 Parsing raw training data is slow so there are options to create or load data in VW's native format.
 Files containing data in VW's native format are called caches.
 It is important to understand that the exact contents of a cache file depend both on the input as well as the other options that are passed to VW during the creation of the cache.
 This implies that using the cache file with different options might cause VW to rebuild the cache.
 The easiest way to use a cache is to always specify the `-c` option.
 This way, VW will first look for a cache file and create it if it doesn't exist.
 To override the default cache file name use
 `--cache_file` followed by the file name.

+`--compressed` can be used for reading gzipped raw training data, writing gzipped caches, and reading gzipped caches.

+`--passes` takes as an argument the number of times the algorithm will cycle over the data (epochs).

 # Output Options
     -a [ --audit ]                   print weights of features
     -p [ --predictions ] arg         File to output predictions to